 9. Repeat the point

-To help you relate to the steps in a functional sense and apply them to your own stories here is an outline of one I often use when presenting and speaking on leading change.
+Here is an outline of one I often use when presenting and speaking on leading change.

 Please replace the content with your own.

 Step 1 Set the scene

 A number of years ago I was leading a team of 300 people in a brand new operation in the North West of England.
 It was one of 7 regional offices in the UK and was one of the best performing in the country across every key measure.
 250 miles away in the South East of England, was an identical regional business, twice the size yet it had the poorest performance across many of the same measures.